Data integrity

 - Uses the

-k decorator to define an asset check.
+decorator to define an asset check.
 It references theimport_file

 asset and setsblocking=True

-, which prevents downstream assets from executing if the check fails. - Reads the file path returned by the import_file asset and parses it as a CSV.
+, which prevents downstream assets from executing if the check fails. - Reads the file path returned by the

-- Iterates through each row to check whether the "share_price" value is less than or equal to zero (or missing/invalid).
+asset and parses it as a CSV. - Iterates through each row to check whether the "share_price" value is less than or equal to zero.

-When you launch dg dev, you won’t see an additional node in the asset graph the asset check is visually tied to the import_file asset.
+to view the assets in our pipeline, you won’t see an additional node in the graph since the asset check is visually tied to the import_file asset.

 Now, when you re-execute the pipeline, a green dot will appear on the import_file

-node if the asset check passes, indicating both successful materialization and validation.
-If the check fails, the dot will appear red, helping you catch data issues early in the process.
+If the check fails, the dot will appear red, and the downstream asset will not run.
+This helps catch data issues early in the process.